MAST30034-Applied-Data-Science/mast30034-project-1-yixuansong21/README.md

 **Timeline:** The timeline for the research area is 2018

-To run the pipeline, please visit the `notebooks` directory and run the "codef" file
+To run the pipeline, please visit the `notebooks` directory and run the "fcode" file